Ali Dizaei: News of the World payment and apology (2009)

+Trials and criminal conviction (2008-2012)

+Yas Restaurant incident and initial conviction (2008-2010)

-Dizaei was suspended again on 18 September 2008, after being investigated for various allegations including an arrest he made on 18 July 2008 outside his uncle's west London restaurant.
+Dizaei was suspended again on 18 September 2008, after being investigated for various allegations, including an arrest he made on 18 July 2008 outside a west London restaurant.
 A 24-year-old web designer, Waad al-Baghdadi, claimed that Dizaei had not paid £600 for a website he had commissioned and when Baghdadi confronted him about this, a public quarrel ensued.
-Dizaei arrested Baghdadi, who later made a complaint which was investigated by the IPCC.
+Dizaei arrested Baghdadi, who later made a complaint which the IPCC investigated.

-On 21 May 2009, the Crown Prosecution Service announced that Dizaei faced two criminal charges.
-He was again charged with perverting the course of justice and misconduct in a public office.
-The charges related to the incident (above) in which Dizaei had arrested Waad al-Baghdadi.
+On 21 May 2009, the Crown Prosecution Service announced that Dizaei faced two criminal charges of misconduct in a public office and perverting the course of justice.
+The charges related to falsely arresting al-Baghdadi and for filing false accounts of the incident.
 A decision not to charge that individual was made by the CPS in August 2008.
-In a statement, the NBPA said: "It is outrageous that the CPS, for the second time in four years, has commenced prosecution against the president of the National Black Police Association, Commander Ali Dizaei.
+In a statement, the NBPA said: "It is outrageous that the CPS, for the second time in four years, has commenced a prosecution against the president of the National Black Police Association, Commander Ali Dizaei.
 This has not happened to any other senior police officer in the history of the MPS or the CPS."

-The matter duly came to trial in the Crown Court at Southwark in January 2010 before the Hon Mr Justice Simon, with Dizaei facing counts of misconduct in a public office and perverting the course of justice.
+The matter duly came to trial in the Crown Court at Southwark in January 2010 before the Hon Mr Justice Simon.
 On 8 February 2010, Dizaei was found guilty on both counts, and jailed for four years.

 On 22 June 2010, he was duly refused leave to appeal to the Court of Appeal, Criminal Division.
 He had sought to appeal against both conviction and sentence.
 The grounds of the proposed appeal were that al-Baghdadi had used a false name and nationality.